infusionsoft/keap-sdk/sdks/v2/typescript/AffiliateApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **removeSubscriptionPlanCommissionFromCommissionsUsingPOST**
+# **removeSubscriptionPlanCommissionFromCommissions**
-> void removeSubscriptionPlanCommissionFromCommissionsUsingPOST(deleteSubscriptionPlanCommissionRequest)
+> void removeSubscriptionPlanCommissionFromCommissions(deleteSubscriptionPlanCommissionRequest)

 Removes a Subscription from a Commission Program